| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 And the

-a Christian has two natures, which immediately begs the question, who is in charge.
+Christian has two natures, which immediately begs the question, Who is in charge?

 The answer to

-that question is found in the next few chapters, beginning at Rom.
+that question is found in the next few chapters, beginning at Romans 5:12, and

 ~ ~ ~ ~ ~ ~

-passed upon all men, for that all have sinned".
+and so death passed upon all men, for that all have sinned.”

-Yes, Adam’s disobedience introduced sin into the human race, and
+Adam’s disobedience introduced sin into the human race, and along with it,

-From that point on, man's natural tendency has always been, to disobey God.
+that point on, man's natural tendency has always been to disobey God.

-The result, of course, has been a tremendous burden of sin, separating
+result, of course, has been a tremendous burden of sin, separating us from our

 ~ ~ ~ ~ ~ ~

-Now, someone might say, what do you mean, a natural
+someone might ask, What do you mean, a natural

 tendency to sin?